0ncharted/trade-sharer/README.md

-# trade-sharer
+# Trade Sharer MiniApp
-MiniApp to auto-share BasedApp trades to Telegram
+Auto-share trades to Telegram for referrals.
+Clone and run with `npm install && npm start`.